Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

 # Data Visualisation

-Here is a small visualisation of some company sales, In a dash board format.
+Here is a small visualisation of some demo charts, In a form of a bar chart, pie chart line chart and a world map chart.

  To view please click the link:  <https://krom121.github.io/interactive-frontend-development/>